typesense/typesense-instantsearch-semantic-search-demo/README.md

-# 📦 Instant E-Commerce Store Experience, powered by Typesense
+# 📦 Semantic Search with Typesense + Instantsearch.js

-This is a demo that shows how you can use [Typesense's](https://github.com/typesense/typesense) feature set, to build not just a search experience, but also a full-fledged product browsing experience for an ecommerce store.
+This is a demo that shows how you can use [Typesense's](https://github.com/typesense/typesense) vector search feature, to build a semantic search experience.

-See it live here: https://ecommerce-store.typesense.org/
+Learn more about Vector Search here: [https://typesense.org/docs/0.24.0/api/vector-search.html](https://typesense.org/docs/0.24.0/api/vector-search.html).

 ## Tech Stack